Free SEND Resources & Signposting for Families in Brighton & Hove, Sussex and beyond

 Together, the guide and template give you the tools to make a clear, legally-grounded request — and ensure your child isn’t left without the education they’re entitled to.

-If it all still feels overwhelming, or you’d prefer to talk it through, you can always book a call with us to explore how Canary SEND can support you step by step.
+If it all still feels overwhelming, or you’d prefer to talk it through, you can always book a free 15-minute call to explore how Canary SEND can support you step by step.

 Subscribe to our mailing list below to be the first to find out about new free resources.